 Wind power is a renewable and emission free energy resource.
 EU has set ambitious goals for the reduction of CO2 emissions and the development of renewable energy.
 A significant portion of this will be achieved through wind power.

 Man has exploited wind power for thousands of years, from the very first sailing boats to ventilation systems dating back to 300 BC.
 In the 19th century, wind mills were constructed all along the Norwegian coast to grind grain.
 The international oil crisis at the beginning of the 1970s helped spur the development of modern wind generators for the production of electricity.
-Wind energy remains one of the most eco-friendly energy sources for large-scale energy production.
+Wind energy remains one of the most eco-friendly energy sources for large-scale and low-cost energy production.

 Statkraft’s wind power initiatives

 In 1997, Statkraft decided to focus on the development of wind power projects.
 The group’s first wind farm was opened by King Harald at Smøla in 2002.
 This was also Norway’s first major wind farm.

-In Sweden, Statkraft har collaborating with partners to develop a number of wind projects, with 6 wind farms currently in operation, the four largest of them wholly owned by Statkraft.
+In Sweden, Statkraft has collaborated with partners to develop a number of wind projects, with 6 wind farms currently in operation, the four largest of them wholly owned by Statkraft.

-In the UK we have developed wind power both onshore and offshore and operate a number of wind farms across the UK.
+In the UK Statkraft has developed wind power both onshore and offshore and operate a number of wind farms across the UK.